pascalpp/FreeRuler/README.md

 ### Features

 - Horizontal and vertical rulers.
-- Pull the end of the rulers to make them longer (or shorter), using the mouse.
+- Drag the end of each ruler to resize.
 - Choose from units: pixels, millimeters, or inches (press U to cycle).
 - Float rulers above other applications (press F to toggle).
 - Move windows independently or as a group (press G to toggle).